MichaelJosephKramer/dorothy/articles/2011-10-13-npm-installation-from-a-n00b-viewpoint.md

 ## Umm, thanks?

 For the tl;dr crowd, don't spend as much time as I spent thinking about the npm installation.
-Install it based on your personal preference, and it'll probably work just fine.
+Install it based on your personal preference, and it'll probably work just fine, especially if you're on a one-user development machine.
 While at first I was looking for a 'just do this' blog post, now I appreciate the multiple configuration options.

 In an upcoming post, I'll detail some tips and tricks for using npm.